Jolak5/kanban-copy/group-capstone/record_presentation.md

 [Read this FAQ for a reminder on how to submit your exercise.](https://microverse.zendesk.com/hc/en-us/articles/360061344234)

 Now go to your Student Dashboard and submit your exercise.
 Paste the link to your video presentation.

+**Then, in the next activity, you will request your assessment!**

 ---